 This page describes the audit logs created by Cloud Source Repositories as part of Cloud Audit Logging.

 Google Cloud Platform services write audit logs to help you answer the questions, "Who did what, where, and when?"
 Your GCP projects each contain only the audit logs for resources that are directly within the project.
-Other entities, including folders, organizations, and billing accounts, each contain the audit logs for the entity itself.
+Other entities, such as folders, organizations, and billing accounts, each contain the audit logs for the entity itself.

 Cloud Source Repositories writes, and provides by default, audit logs for Admin Activity, which includes operations that modify the configuration or metadata of a resource.